run-llama/create-llama/templates/types/streaming/express/README-template.md

 ```

 You can start editing the API by modifying `src/controllers/chat.controller.ts` or `src/controllers/chat-request.controller.ts`.
 The endpoint auto-updates as you save the file.
+You can delete the endpoint that you're not using.

 ## Production